 Currently, the City's Stormwater Management Program is funded solely through taxes.
 Residential properties pay approximately 58% of the current tax rate and non-residential properties pay approximately 42% of the currently tax rate.

-The Stormwater Management Fee will make the funding burden more equitable by basing the fee amount on the amount of impervious surface on a property.
-The fee burden for the Stormwater Management Fee closely matches the impervious area distribution in the City.
+Starting May 2018 with the first billing of the adopted Stormwater Utility Fee, funding stormwater will be more equitable by basing the fee amount on the amount of impervious surface on a property.
+The Stormwater Utility Fee distribution closely matches the impervious area distribution in the City.